-subsection as days on which teachers may take accumulated vacation leave.
+Local boards shall designate at least two days scheduled under subdivision (5) of this subsection as days on which teachers may take accumulated vacation leave.
 Local boards may designate the remaining days scheduled in subdivision (5) of this subsection as days on which teachers may take accumulated vacation leave, but local boards shall give teachers at least 14 calendar days' notice before requiring a teacher to work instead of taking vacation leave on any of these days.
-A teacher may elect to waive this notice requirement for one or more of these than the Monday closest to August 26, and the closing date for students shall not be after June 10. be no later than the Friday closest to June 11.
+A teacher may elect to waive this notice requirement for one or more of these days.

+(d) Opening and Closing Dates. - Local boards of education shall determine the dates of opening and closing the public schools under subdivision (a)(1) of this section.
+Except for year-round schools, the opening date for students shall not be before August 25,be no earlier than the Monday closest to August 26, and the closing date for students shall not be after June 10.be no later than the Friday closest to June 11.
 On a showing of good cause, the State Board of Education may waive this requirement the requirement that the opening date for students be no earlier than the Monday closest to August 26 and may allow the local board of education to set an opening date no earlier than the Monday closest to August 19, to the extent that school calendars are able to provide sufficient days to accommodate anticipated makeup days due to school closings.
 A local board may revise the scheduled closing date if necessary in order to comply with the minimum requirements for instructional days or instructional time.
-For

-Local boards shall designate at least two days scheduled under subdivision (5) of this the last 10 years because of severe weather conditions, energy shortages, power failures, or other emergency situations.
+For purposes of this subsection, the term "good cause" means either that:that schools in any local school administrative unit in a county have been closed eight days per year during any four of the last 10 years because of severe weather conditions, energy shortages, power failures, or other emergency situations.